-A continuation of BIO 203, covering the integumentary, endocrine, immune, digestive, urinary, reproductive and lymphatic systems of the human body.
+A continuation of BIO 203, covering the cardiovascular, integumentary, endocrine, immune, digestive, urinary, reproductive and lymphatic systems of the human body.

-BIO 206 YOUR BODY: PAST, PRESENT, AND FUTURE Three credit hours
+BIO 206 YOUR BODY: PAST, PRESENT, AND FUTURE

 For non-biology majors only; does not count toward biology major credit.